Call-Me-Doc/Goob-lore/Lore Thunking/Weapons.md

 	- on a crit, deal x4 damage [common with daggers, since you need to get right on top of an enemy]
 - Hidden Blade
 	- *A knife in your forearm is always cool*
-	- +1 damage when a weapon isnt in this hand
+	- +1 damage when a weapon isn't in this hand
 	- x4 crit [same as above]